-From Torremolinos to Malaga, the path passes through the natural area of the Guadalhorce River with a great biodiversity of birds.
+From Torremolinos to Malaga, the path passes through the natural area of the Guadalhorce River.
+There is a great biodiversity of birds and flora.

-At the beginning of October 2020 was inaugurated a 120-metre wooden bridge to allow us to contemplate the rich fauna, without disturbing it when migratory birds nest, etc.
+At the beginning of October 2020 was inaugurated a 120-metre wooden bridge; this bridge allow us to contemplate the rich fauna, without disturbing it when migratory birds nest, etc.

 We cycled from Los Alamos in Torremolinos to Sacaba in Malaga.
 The route along the coast is interrupted for several kilometres, where you have to go on a road, which is still not very optimal.

-However, once you have reached the river estuary, there is plenty of space available to spread out, with several paths to choose from to follow the riverbed to the beach.
+However, once you have reached the river estuary, there is plenty of space available to spread out.
+There are several paths to choose from to follow the riverbed to the beach.

-Entering Malaga, the path also runs entirely along the long promenade, passing directly along the old town and Muelle Uno.
+Entering Malaga, the path also runs entirely along the long promenade, passing directly along the old town and Pier One.